made in india

 These reports help owners control food costs without constant manual supervision.

-• Outlet-wise consumption tracking
+• Clearer outlet-level consumption tracking

 Who Benefits Most From POS Inventory Management?